WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### How should I start contributing to Wasabi?
 Thank you for considering to support this beautiful libre and open source project!
-Nobody owns this software, and thus it is the responsibility of everyone using it to contribute to it's growth.
+Nobody owns this software, and thus it is the responsibility of everyone using it to contribute to its growth.
 Thus your help is deeply appreciated, and very much needed!
 First please read the [contribution checklist](/building-wasabi/ContributionChecklist.md) to get introduced to the project and to start out in the right direction.
 You can also see the [ToDo list](/building-wasabi/ToDo.md) for inspiration of what other Wasabikas are tinkering on.